 The Glaring Problem with Website Builders, Templates, and Themes

 Need help with a Squarespace or Wix website?
 We can’t help you (other than help you move your website away from them).

 Those website builders (like Wix, Squarespace, Duda, GoDaddy, Weebly, etc.) don’t help you create a flywheel that multiplies force for your business.

 Instead, they help you create a clusterfuck (pardon my French) of a website.
 It makes you want to throw your laptop out of your office window.

 Those are not my words, by the way.
 They came from a recent client who desperately needed help migrating his website from Squarespace to WordPress because Squarespace drove him mad!

 Website builders do this by requiring you to start the entire process by picking a template.
 Then, jumping right into the building without giving the nod to your goals or unique needs as a business.
 They skip the entire planning process, assuming you did or will never do it.

 Skipping website planning is a fatal mistake.

 WordPress templates or themes readily available have many of the same issues.
 It can work if you buy a template or theme that fits your plan.
-However, if you pick a template or theme as your plan, it will fail.
+It will fail if you pick a template or theme as your plan.

 WordPress Website Facts